w3woody/OCTools/README.md

 *   [OCYacc,](Docs/OCYacc.md) a parser generator which generates a parser in Objective C.

+Full documentation, including examples of using OCLex and OCYacc together in Objective C and C++, can be found here: [Using OCTools](http://htmlpreview.github.io/?https://github.com/w3woody/OCTools/blob/master/Docs/UsingOCTools.html)

 ---

 This source kit also contains a detailed document on how YACC-style LR parser-generators work, and hopefully at a sufficient degree of detail to allow a beginning Computer Science student to understand how it works.
 This document includes a description of LR(0), SLR and LALR grammars.